-Borderlines fear that if they let you feel really good about yourself, you'll leave them for somebody better!
-Yes, it's totally idiotic--but no matter how beautiful or bright they are, they're still extremely insecure and terrified of abandonment.
+Borderlines fear that if they let you feel really good about yourself, you'll leave 'em for somebody better!
+Yes, it's totally idiotic--but no matter how beautiful or bright they are, they're still extremely insecure and terrified of attachment.

 Your Borderline may be a religious zealot who regularly goes to church, quotes bible passages, talks about their piety, etc. They might take really good care of neighbors in need and seem like pillars of the community, but all this seems incongruent, when they treat You without kindness, respect or empathy!
 Well my dears, the core principle of every religion is: "Do unto others, as you would have them do unto you."
 That's what empathy actually means--but it's absent in someone with BPD.
 In short, they can talk the talk--they just can't walk it.

 Along these same lines, your Borderline may think that he/she is a highly spiritual person; "a child of God, who's worthy of love."
 The problem is, no matter how many of these confirmations they give themselves on a daily basis, they're so damaged and filled with self-loathing and rage, they'll undermine and sabotage themselves at every turn!
 Borderlines can't accept love--whether it's from you, or God.
 Besides, the only Affirmations that can ever work, are the ones we actually believe.